 This is also true of the one-hour mini-courses offered during the summer; students receive residency credit only for class days on which those classes actually meet.

-Additional graduation requirements may be found in Faculty Rule 5.14, which provides that “…the requirements for completion of the J.D. degree shall be completed within a maximum total of seven semesters of enrollment, whether that enrollment is part-time or full-time, and shall be completed within a maximum total of five calendar years from the date of first matriculation in the College of Law.”
+Additional graduation requirements may be found in Faculty Rule 5.14, which provides that “…the requirements for completion of the J.D. degree shall be completed within a maximum total of seven semesters of enrollment, and shall be completed within a maximum total of five calendar years from the date of first matriculation in the College of Law.”
 This limitation on the maximum numbers of semesters does not apply to students enrolled in a dual-degree program.

 Legal Profession Requirement

-Legal Analysis and Writing I, Legal Analysis and Writing II, and Appellate Advocacy/Transactional Lawyering
+Legal Analysis and Writing I, Legal Analysis and Writing II, and Appellate Advocacy/Transactional Practice

 Other Graduation Requirements